kraenhansen/wasm-io-2025-talk/pages/why-react-native.md

 <img width="80%" src="../react-native-devices.png" class="m-a p-10" />

 <!--
-In it's essence, it's a library and set of tools which enables building cross-platform (or universal) native apps (written mainly in JavaScript / TypeScript) for many platforms, including
+In it's essence, it's a tool-kit to enable building cross-platform native apps, written mainly in JavaScript / TypeScript, which run on
 - iOS
 - Android
 - Desktop macOS / Windows
 - and the web

-[click] Popular and widely adopted (more than 3 million weekly downloads on NPM) [click] Large ecosystem of more than 1000 actively maintained packages [click] Stewarded by Meta
+[click] Popular and widely adopted (more than 3 million weekly downloads on NPM) [click] Large ecosystem of more than 1000 actively maintained packages targeting React Native [click] Stewarded by Meta
 [click] Initially released 10 years ago (as of yesterday!)
 -->